danehkar/ashkbiz-danehkar.netlify.app/content/publication/2013-mnras-434-1513-d/index.md

   undergone a very late thermal pulse.
 We conclude that the ionizing star could be hydrogen deficient and compatible with what is known as a PG 1159-type star.
-The evolutionary tracks for the very late thermal pulse models imply a central star mass of ensuremath∼0.64 M$_☉$, which originated from an ensuremath∼3 M$_☉$ progenitor.
+The evolutionary tracks for the very late thermal pulse models imply a central star mass of ensuremath∼0.64 M$_ensuremathødot$, which originated from an ensuremath∼3 M$_ensuremathødot$ progenitor.
 The evolutionary time- scales suggest that the central star left the asymptotic giant branch about 25 000 yr ago, which is consistent with the nebula's age.
 publication: '*Monthly Notices of the Royal Astronomical Society*'
 doi: 10.1093/mnras/stt1116
 links: